1700 Cedar Springs Rd., Uptown

 3317 McKinney Ave., Suite 101, Uptown

-Holly Dear and Kaycee Clark’s Uptown hair studio is always packed.
+Holly Dear’s Uptown hair studio is always packed.
 Whether you book an appointment with one of the founders (you might have to wait) or one of the other super talented stylists, this is place to go for edgy-but-lived-in cuts and colors.
 It’s known for natural-looking balayage, but you can also get braids and blowouts at the bar in the back.

 3656 Howell St., Uptown